 - He should have knowledge of diseases which runs in dog’s family such as Night blindness, Hip dysplasia, hypothyroidism, autoimmune diseases.
 A breeder should not breed a dog containing all these genetic disorders.

 - Breeders should have a certificate from AKC or KCI or other authorised apex canine clubs of a country.
 He should have Kennel Club of India accreditation certificate or AKC enlisted breeders .
 He may have an authorization if he is not having any certificate.
 He should have knowledge of the code of ethics.

 - It is desirable that breeder be able to take return the dog if the owner at any point of dog’s life decide to not to keep or some situation comes that owner is not being able to keep the dog.

-- Breeder should have had vaccinated the pup by by qualified veterinarian and not by himself.
+- A breeder should have had vaccinated the pup by the qualified veterinarian and not by himself.

 - Finally, A breeder should be well mannered, so that you can clear all your doubts.